-After the British government began enacting various new taxes in the British North American colonies in the aftermath of the French and Indian War, it was met with a lot of resistance by the colonists because they resented the government for meddling in colonial affairs.
+After the British government began enacting various new taxes in the 13 British colonies in the aftermath of the French and Indian War, it was met with a lot of resistance by the colonists because they resented the government for meddling in colonial affairs.

 The colonists began boycotting, protesting and even rioting over these news laws.
 The government responded by increasing its military presence in the colonies, which only escalated the conflict.

 The conflict came to a head in April of 1775 when the colonists and the British troops engaged in the first battles of the Revolutionary War in Lexington and Concord.
 In response, King George III issued the Proclamation of Rebellion in August.